-Looking for an in depth approach to migrating data from your on premise systems to Snowflake?
+Looking for an in-depth Snowflake migration guide to help transfer data from your on-prem systems?
 Download our step-by-step whitepaper.

 Are you still sinking 40% of your IT budget into Oracle licensing fees?
-If the answer to that question is yes (or if you had to confirm whether it was actually only 30%), then it’s very likely you would be interested in what could be done to reduce that spend.
+If the answer is yes (or if you had to confirm whether it was actually only 30%), then it’s very likely you would be interested in what could be done to reduce that spend.

-Snowflake is a data warehouse built for the cloud, and focused on your OLAP needs.
+Snowflake cloud data platform is built for the cloud, and focused on your OLAP needs.
 It can assist with reducing dependence on Oracle for analytical workloads using a pricing model that scales with its use.
 The cloud native offering has many features and capabilities that make it an enticing solution to your company’s data warehousing needs, beyond just cost savings from scalable on-demand compute power.

-Making the move to Snowflake is almost certainly the right choice, but when it comes to putting everything into practice the actual migration of the data often is the trickiest part.
+Making the move is almost certainly the right choice, but when it comes to putting everything into practice, the actual data migration to Snowflake often is the trickiest part.
 Of course you could go find a product that excels in this space, but then you would just be trading one set of licensing fees for another.
 Rather you might consider how to utilize Snowflake components and public cloud infrastructure to build a migration process that is based on cloud native principles.

 Before getting into the processes that will be a part of the migration, it would be ideal to identify the path that data will take through the pipeline.

 At its core, Snowflake is built on public cloud infrastructure, and integrates very nicely with the major public cloud data platforms; Amazon Web Services (AWS), Azure and Google Cloud Platform (GCP).
 Loading data into Snowflake is not done by connecting to a database to pull the data in, but rather by using these platforms’ object storage services as a staging location.
 This is for good reason, as it is cheap, nearly infinitely scalable, and many enterprises already use them as a data repository in some way.